-We work collaboratively in destinations with communities, businesses, DMOs and other stakeholders to engage them in (re)discovering what is great about their place, helping them to view it through the eyes of a tourist and supporting the development of ideas about how they can maximise value from tourism.
+RHP works collaboratively in destinations with communities, businesses, DMOs and other stakeholders to engage them in (re)discovering what is great about their place.
+We help them to view it through the eyes of a visitor and support the development of ideas about maximising value from tourism.

-We believe that actions are more important than words and use the momentum from our engagement to create an enthusiastic and motivated group of people, willing to work together to co-create compelling experiences that tell the story of the place and all that it stands for.
+We believe that actions are more important than words.
+From the beginning we use the momentum from our engagement to create an enthusiastic and motivated group of people, willing to work together to co-create compelling experiences that tell the story of the place and all that it stands for.

-Our approach recognises that the destinations that thrive in the 21st Century will be those that: rediscover the true meaning of hospitality; provide experiences tailored to the individual; facilitate meaningful interaction between host and guest; compete by enhancing value rather than reducing price and; use tourism as a means to create great places to live and work as well as to visit.
+Our approach recognises that thriving destinations in the 21st century are those that rediscover the true meaning of hospitality; provide individual and memorable experiences; and facilitate meaningful interaction with visitors.
+These destinations will compete by enhancing value rather than reducing price, using the tourism perspective as a means to create great places to live and work, as well as visit.

-Our destination health checks are designed to create a snapshot of the visibility of a destination to targeted visitor segments, provide an insight into the role tourism plays within the wider economy, environment and community as well analysing the characteristics of what makes its tourism experience unique and marketable.
-Many of our clients find it a useful vehicle for initiating constructive dialogue with stakeholders about the place and actions that can be taken in the short term to improve the visitor experience.
+Our destination health checks create a snapshot of the visibility of a destination to targeted visitor segments.
+We provide an insight into the role tourism plays within the wider economy of a place, its environment and community, as well analysing the characteristics of what makes its tourism experience unique and marketable.
+Many of our clients find this a useful starting point for initiating dialogue with different stakeholders, leading to constructive short-term actions that can be taken to immediately improve the visitor experience.

-We use a range of creative tools to engage stakeholders in identifying the best things a place has to offer.
-We focus on uncovering the hidden gems as well as the more well-trodden tourism assets to create experiences and stories that will appeal to new as well as existing visitors and encourage local people to be passionate advocates for ‘their’ place.
+We have developed a number of creative tools to engage stakeholders in identifying everything that a place has to offer.
+We focus on uncovering the hidden gems, as well as more familiar tourism assets.
+We can advise on creating experiences and stories that will appeal to new as well as existing visitors and encourage local people to be passionate advocates for ‘their’ place.

-Tourism strategies often present a snapshot of the aspirations of a destination.
-There is, however, a world of difference between creating a strategy and making it happen.
-We work with destinations and DMOs to help deliver the vision and strategy (whether written by us of by another organisation), engaging stakeholders, defining key milestones and identifying and overcoming obstacles to success.
+Tourism strategies often present a snapshot of the aspirations of a destination, however there is a world of difference between creating a strategy and making it happen.
+We work with destinations and DMOs to help deliver the vision and strategy – engaging stakeholders, defining key milestones and identifying and overcoming obstacles to success.

-We take a visitor centred view of the tourism offer and analyse existing routes to market, supporting individual businesses in identifying ways in which they can promote themselves and the destination within a cohesive framework.
+RHP takes a visitor-centred view of the tourism offer, and analyses existing routes to market.
+We support individual businesses in identifying ways in which they can promote themselves and the destination within a cohesive framework.
 We review the profiles of current and potential new visitor types and keep abreast of the emerging technologies that provide travellers with the freedom to explore their destination.
 With an ever-growing range of apps available, we help businesses identify how to use these to maximise impact.

-Working together, the tourism, creative, culture and heritage sectors provide significant opportunities to significantly increase visitor spend as well as creating a unique sense of place.
-We work at the interface between these sectors, creating a common language, building a vision of the role of tourism, creating networks, defining visitor expectations, embedding what it means to be a host and maximising visibility.
+Working together, tourism, creative, culture and heritage sectors can create significant opportunities to increase visitor spend, as well as a unique sense of place.
+We work at the interface between these sectors, creating a common language, building a common vision of the role of tourism, creating networks, defining visitor expectations, embedding what it means to be a host and maximising visibility.

-When managed carefully, tourism can be a great asset to wildlife areas: increasing public awareness of the importance of conservation, providing income and investment to support longer term stability and generating a sense of pride among local people.
-We have worked across many aspects of wildlife tourism on large and small scales.
-This has included projects to create guidelines for international organisations to use tourism as a means to generate income for and create awareness of species conservation; delivering training to support tourism organisations in adapting their practices to minimise pollution and auditing supply chains to support sustainable sourcing and facilitating trade associations in the development of welfare standards.
+When managed carefully, tourism can be a great asset to wildlife areas.
+It can increase public awareness of the importance of conservation, provide income and investment to support longer term stability and generate a sense of pride among local people.
+We have worked across many aspects of wildlife tourism projects.
+We create guidelines for international organisations, so that they can use tourism as a means of generating income and raise awareness of species conservation.
+We deliver training to support tourism organisations in creating best practice to minimise pollution, and audit supply chains to support sustainable sourcing.
+We can also facilitate trade associations in the development of welfare standards.

 UK destinations – using culture and the creative industries to embed the personality of place at the core of the tourism offer.
 Find an example of our work in this area here